walles/moar/README.md

 Issues are tracked [here](https://github.com/walles/moar/issues), or you can send questions to <johan.walles@gmail.com>.

-Test Suite
+Developing
 ----------
+Do `rake` for help with different Rake targets, otherwise just edit `src/moar.rb` and run it.

-The test suite can be run by doing `./src/test.rb`.
+The test suite can be run by doing `rake test`.
 If you have [Rubocop](https://github.com/bbatsov/rubocop) installed it will be run as part of the test suite.